Chico DeBarge: Career

 His fourth album The Game was released on October 26, 1999, and peaked at No. 41 on the Billboard 200.
 The lead single "Give You What You Want (Fa Sure)" gave him one of his biggest hits (No. 71 US, No. 11 R&B) to date, and had a remix featuring rapper Trina released.
 The follow-up single "Listen To Your Man" (reuniting him with R&B singer Joe) peaked at No. 41 on the R&B chart and at No. 33 on the R&B Airplay Chart.
 A third single (which did not appear on the album), "Playa Hater" was released in 2000.

 He later moved to the independent record label, Koch Records, where he released 2003's Free (which peaked at No. 43 on the Billboard Independent Albums chart).
 It featured the single "Home Alone" which garnered some airplay.
 DeBarge released his first single "Not 2 Gether" on December 17, 2002.

 In 2005, DeBarge contributed a song to the Beauty Shop movie soundtrack called "Hard Times."

 In 2008, Chico DeBarge appeared in the video for Joe's single, "We're Family" off the Welcome Home, Roscoe Jenkins soundtrack.

 His sixth studio album Addiction was released in July 2009 under Kedar Entertainment Group (since 1997) and included the single "Oh No" which peaked at No. 76 on the R&B chart.

 On October 2, 2010, DeBarge performed with Glenn Jones, Lenny Williams and Regina Belle at the Performing Arts Center in Tampa, Florida.

 In March 2017, he announced he was at work on a new studio album in addition to doing some work on a forthcoming DeBarge family album due in 2018.

 In September 2017, he released his first new single in eight years called "Feel Good" featuring Jim Jones and Capone Noel.
 Additionally, his 2003 album Free was remastered and re-released (as Free Remastered) to include 6 additional tracks.
+In December 2025, Debarge embarked on his Long Time No See Tour.